Carpenter Ants Extermination Service in Portland

 Carpenter Ants like to feed on other insects and the honeydew nectar of plants as well as protein and sugar laden food scraps.
 One common misunderstanding about these ants is that they eat the wood.
 They do not.
 Rather, they chew and bore through it to make living room for nests.

 How To Tell if You Have Carpenter Ants

 Start by looking for small, micro piles of sawdust below fixtures, cracks or holes.
 If there are insect body parts mixed with the sawdust, this is a sure sign of infestation.
 Also look for trails of ants that run from your house’s siding or foundation out into wooded areas or to dead wood (railroad ties, dead tree stumps, etc.)

 The level of desired certainty is the key issue when treating for them.
-The more thorough we can be with our treatment approach, the greater and longer certainty we can confidently provide.
-Generally speaking, the need for drilling and injecting is drastically less these days due to new generations of treatments.
+The more thorough we can be with our extermination and treatment approach, the greater and longer certainty we can confidently provide.
+Generally speaking, the need for drilling and injecting is drastically less these days due to new generations of extermination treatments for carpenter ants.